leafspark/JavaEditor/README.txt

 Simple Java editor

-This Program (JavaEditor)
+This Program (JavaEditor) is still in beta
-Is still in ALPHA/BETA

-Bugs are uncommon but not seen a lot since this program is so simple
+Create issues for bugs

  Codes
   Is a "Note" //Note: ***************
   Is a "Issue" //Issue: ***************

-  Note: Read the comments they are helpful

   Documentation:
     This program is a starter program like MS Notepad.
 It's similar but with the purpose